 Years ago, I started Floret with a $1,000 loan from my mom, a used wheelbarrow, a shovel, a few dahlia tubers, and a head full of dreams.
-I spent the first few years learning how to grow flowers largely through trial and error, as I never felt like I was in a place that I could invest in my education.
+I spent the first few years learning how to grow flowers largely through trial and error, as I never felt like I was in a place where I could invest in my education.
 My future changed the day I got an email from one of my floral heroes, offering me a slot at an upcoming workshop.
 Having the opportunity to have someone take me under their wing and mentor me as I tried to follow my heart was a turning point for me.
 I vowed that if I ever had a chance to pay it forward in the future I would.

-FLORET SCHOLARSHIP PROGRAM DETAILS
+FLORET SCHOLARSHIP PROGRAM

 FLORET SCHOLARSHIP WINNER STORIES

 In 2017, Whitney Jaye started Sunbird Flowers with the mission to supply the surrounding community with local, sustainably grown produce, flowers, and herbs.
 The flower portion of the business began as a passion project but has grown to become the only Black-owned local flower supplier in the Atlanta area.